Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 ### Public and private repos

 Repos on Github can either be public or private.
 If you are trying to access a private repository then you'll need to authenticate using a token.
+Kindly generate the **classic token** and not the **fine-grained token** for this project authentication.

 Upgrade your code so that It makes use of an environmental variable called `GITHUB_TOKEN`.